Ten of the best things to do in and around Northampton in the next seven days

 The Illegal Eagles, The Core at Corby Cube, January 31

-One of the most acclaimed Eagles tribute acts return for another outstanding show promising more of their trademark musical prowess, acute attention to detail and showmanship.
+The acclaimed Eagles tribute act return for a show promising more of their trademark musical prowess and acute attention to detail.

 Alan Johnson – In My Life, Lighthouse Theatre, Kettering, January 31